-What are the Most Important Things a New Manager Should Know?
+The Most Important Things a New Manager Should Know

 “I’m a brand-new manager, and I want to be great at it.
 I’m reading your book, but I wonder what the absolute most important things are for me to know as I get started?”

-The biggest change you’re going to face as a manager is that your success in your role is no longer about what you can get done on your own; now it’s about what you achieve through other people.
-That takes a whole different set of skills and behaviors.
-While we can’t sum up everything managers should know in a single page (that’s what the book is for!), if we could only tell new managers three things, it would be these:
+The most significant change you need to embrace as a manager is that your success in your role is no longer about what you can get done on your own; now, it’s about what you achieve with and through other people.
+That takes a whole different set of skills and mindsets.